AbdulelahMaj/Bank_Customers_Classification/Project_Proposal.md

 > ## Introduction
 >
->> The purpose of the model I plan to build is to predict whether an individual customer will churn from the bank (or not) given various data points and information from a historical database.
+>> The purpose of the model I plan to build is to predict whether an individual customer will churn from the bank (or not) given various data points and information from a historical data.
 >>
 >>So in the future, when we have a customer, we can predict if this person will leave or not.
 This will help with the decision making framework for whether a customer will leave or not.
 >>